Live events and live outputs in Media Services

 - The random string below is a 128-bit hex number (which is composed of 32 characters of 0-9 a-f).

-- your access token: The valid GUID string you set when using the vanity mode.
+- your access token: The valid GUID string you set when using the static hostname setting.
 For example,

 - stream name: Indicates the stream name for a specific connection.
 The stream name value is usually added by the live encoder you use.
 You can configure the live encoder to use any name to describe the connection, for example: "video1_audio1", "video2_audio1", "stream".